fastapi-mvc/fastapi-mvc/README.md

   fastapi-mvc project at the current working directory.

 Options:
-  --host TEXT                  Host to bind.  [default: 127.0.0.1] -p, --port INTEGER           Port to bind.  [default: 8000] -w, --workers INTEGER RANGE  The number of worker processes for handling
+  --host TEXT      Host to bind.  [default: 127.0.0.1] -p, --port TEXT  Port to bind.  [default: 8000] --help           Show this message and exit.
-                               requests.  [default: 1]

-  --no-reload                  Disable auto-reload.
-  --help                       Show this message and exit.
 ```

 ## Contributing